aws/aws-sdk-js-v3/clients/client-personalize-events/README.md

 AWS SDK for JavaScript PersonalizeEvents Client for Node.js, Browser and React Native.

 <p>Amazon Personalize can consume real-time user event data, such as <i>stream</i> or <i>click</i> data, and use
 it for model training either alone or combined with historical data.
-For more information see <a>recording-events</a>.</p>
+For more information see
+<a href="https://docs.aws.amazon.com/personalize/latest/dg/recording-events.html">Recording Events</a>.</p>

 ## Installing